-These shortcuts are available without holding ctrl, alt, or command unless otherwise noted:
+These shortcuts are available without holding Ctrl, Alt, or Command (OS X) unless otherwise noted:

-- i and o set the in and out points respectively (when a shot is open in the player)
+- i and o set the in and out points respectively (when a clip is open in the player)

-- x, del or backspace removes the selected cut
+- Shift+X, del or backspace removes the selected item

-- b updates the selected cut from the in-out range in the player
+- Shift+B updates the selected item with the clip in the player

-- ctrl+up and ctrl+down moves the selected cut up or down respectively
+- Ctrl+Up and Ctrl+Down moves the selected item up or down

 Just like j, k, and l for playback transport control, the bare i, o, x, v, b are very common shortcuts use by other professional video editing software from Apple, Avid, Lightworks, and others.

 P.S.
 While it is rather obvious to use cursor left and right keys for single frame stepping, there is another technique so you do not have to remove your fingers from the JKL: while holding down K, tap J to step left or tap L to step right.

 The keyboard shortcuts do not seem to be working.